IntelPython/Numba_Extension_Proposals/Numba-DPPL_Extension.md

 additional decorators to the Numba front-end and a back-end code-generator to automatically offload data-parallel kernels to SYCL devices.
 Aspects of the front-end extensions are discussed separately (refer [language design proposal](https://github.com/IntelPython/Numba_Extension_Proposals/blob/master/Language_Design_Proposal.md)).

-`Numba-dppl` was designed as a standalone Numba extension to minimizes, as much as possible, changes to the core codebase of Numba.
+`Numba-dppl` was designed as a standalone Numba extension to minimizes, as much as possible, changes to the core code base of Numba.
 In Section 2, we demonstrate at a high-level how our implementation works.
 We would like to note that in Numba's current design not all of our changes can be outlined into a separate module.
 For all such places, we want to discuss additional extension points for Numba.
 Section 3 has a list of currently identified cases where we cannot easily separate out our changes into an extension module.